GoblinArchives/LiminalHorror/Creator Kit SRD/NPCs.md

 layout: default
 title: NPCs
 nav_order: 17
-parent: SRD
+parent: Creator Kit
 permalink: /srd-npcs/
 description: Advice on creating NPCs for Liminal Horror scenarios and publications
 ---
 # NPCs

-> Note: See [Liminal Horror Deluxe Edition](https://goblinarchives.itch.io/liminal-horror-deluxe-edition) has multiple essays on creating and using NPCs in modern horror.
+>Note: See [Liminal Horror Deluxe Edition](https://goblinarchives.itch.io/liminal-horror-deluxe-edition) has multiple essays on creating and using NPCs in modern horror.
 They can be found:
 >
 > * \[Include index entries\]